 The AHA and the hospital field appreciate your recognition of health information exchange as a cornerstone of the health care system of the future.
-The nation must make rapid progress to develop secure systems for interoperability, not only to improve care and engage patients, but to support new models of care.
+The nation must make rapid progress toward the development of secure systems for interoperability, not only to improve care and engage patients, but to support new models of care.
 We urge Congress and the administration to create a policy environment that supports these efforts and accelerates the transition to the health care system of the future.